pmuellr/weight/README.md

 But also, **it's not backed up if you clone this repo**.
 You know what to do ... (but don't ask me!)

+The thinner chart below the taller chart is a selection picker.
+Drag the mouse across a range of dates and the taller chart will be re-rendered within that range.

 https://pmuellr.github.io/weight/weight.html

+You will need to run a web server to host these files, as they `fetch()` the `.csv` file.
+I use [`serve` from npm](https://www.npmjs.com/package/serve), installed globally.
+Run it from this directory.

+The default "build" script for this project in vsCode will launch `serve`, so you can press `shift-command-B` to launch.